-A variable interest rate is lower and allows you often to make unlimited additional payments.
+A variable interest rate is lower and often allows you to make unlimited additional payments.
 Your home loan repayments will rise and drop together with the interest rates.
 Only choose a variable mortgage interest rate if you’re willing to deal with this uncertainty and are able to pay higher monthly payments.

 Paying off your Dutch mortgage

 A mortgage in the Netherlands has to be paid off in 30 years, and your monthly payment schedule is set up accordingly.
-With most mortgage lenders you can make a yearly extra repayment up to 10-20 percent of your total mortgage loan.
+With most mortgage lenders you can make a yearly extra repayment up to 10-20% of your total mortgage loan.
 If you repay a bigger amount, you might have to pay a fine.

 Tax relief for your mortgage in the Netherlands